PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/60/answer_error_test_issue_3.md

+The bug in the code is related to the 'raw' parameter not being correctly handled in the `apply` function.
+The test case is failing with different series values when `raw=True` is passed to the `apply` function.

-To fix the bug in the code, we need to modify the condition for raising the ValueError exception when `raw` parameter is not a boolean value.
+To fix the bug, we need to modify the `apply` function to correctly handle the `raw` parameter and ensure that it operates as expected.
+The fix involves adding a condition to check if the `raw` parameter is True or False and handle it accordingly for the different engines ('cython' and 'numba').

-Here is the fixed code snippet:
+Here's the fixed code:

 ```python
 def apply(